The Real Estate Sector

 Total housing requirement for the plan period 361318.1

-o Office premises rapid growth of Indian economy, simultaneously deluging commercial property demand to help meet business needs.
-Commercial office space requirement growth t is led by the burgeoning outsourcing and information technology (IT) industry and organized retail.
-For example, IT and ITES alone are estimated to require 150 million sqft across urban India by 2010.
+Office premises: The rapid growth of the Indian economy is simultaneously deluging commercial property demand to help meet business needs.
+Commercial office space requirement growth is led by the burgeoning outsourcing and information technology (I.T.) industry and organized retail.
+For example, I.T. and ITES alone are estimated to require 150 million sqft across urban India by 2010.
 Similarly, the organized retail industry will likely require an additional 220 million sqft by 2010.

-o Shopping malls: Over the past ten years, urbanization has increased at a CAGR of 2%, with the growth of the service sector, which has not only pushed up the disposable incomes of the urban population but has also become more brand-conscious.
-If we go by numbers, the Indian retail industry is estimated to be about US $ 350 billion and forecast to be double by 2015.
+Shopping malls: Over the past ten years, urbanization has increased at a CAGR of 2%, with the growth of the service sector, which has not only pushed up the disposable incomes of the urban population but has also become more brand-conscious.
+If we go by numbers, the Indian retail industry is estimated to be about U.S. $350 billion and is forecast to double by 2015.

 Thus, rosining income levels and changing perceptions towards branded goods will lead to higher demand for shopping mall space, encompassing strong growth prospects in mall development activities.